Authority: Executive Vice Chancellor and Provost

 3.2.
 Discovery of Knowledge through Discipline-Guided Inquiry:

 As a component of and contributor to a land-grant university with high research activity, the faculty in TELS are dedicated to the pursuit of knowledge and its dissemination.
 Research, scholarly work, and other forms of creative endeavor are essential for the continued intellectual growth of the department, college, and university.
-The quality of undergraduate and graduate teaching is greatly enhanced by active participation of faculty members in scholarly research on issues related to their teaching, and by widespread dissemination of the results of such scholarly research.
+The quality of undergraduate and graduate teaching is greatly enhanced by active participation of faculty members in scholarly research, and by widespread dissemination of the results of such scholarly research.

 Evidence of quality discovery of knowledge may include: